gsarapura/go_practice/README.md

 # go_practice
-Modules and script to register my practice.
+Modules and scripts to register my practice.